dinanathsj29/angular-forms-templatedriven-tutorial/README.md

     4. Create a `radio` button group with `<input type="radio">` to show/select Time preference
     5. Create a `checkbox` with `<input type="checkbox">` to check/opt for promotional offer
 - In `app.component.ts` class file
-    1. Create a new property `topics` to store array of topics and to display as select drop down menu options
+    1. Create a new property `topics` to store an array of topics and to display as a select drop-down menu options

 > **Syntax & Example**: app.component.html
 ```html